-CHARON-VAX/XX requires a dedicated Ethernet adapter.
-Since in principle your Windows host system should be dedicated to CHARON-VAX/XX, you do not need to install an additional adapter, as you can use the same adapter for occasional tasks in Windows (e.g. network backup) when CHARON-VAX/XX is not running.
+CHARON-VAX/XX / CHARON-PDP11 require a dedicated Ethernet adapter.
+Since in principle your Windows host system should be dedicated to CHARON-VAX/XX / CHARON-PDP11, you do not need to install an additional adapter, as you can use the same adapter for occasional tasks in Windows (e.g. network backup) when CHARON-VAX/XX / CHARON-PDP11 is not running.

-While stable operations should be possible on network adapters set to 100Mbps or higher, in case of problems manually set the dedicated network adapter to 10Mbps half duplex to match the capability of a VAX.
+While stable operations should be possible on network adapters set to 100Mbps or higher, in case of problems manually set the dedicated network adapter to 10Mbps half duplex to match the capability of a VAX/PDP11.

-CHARON-VAX/XX network installation and configuration involves three steps.
-The first step installs the CHARON-VAX specific NDIS5/NDIS6 packet driver depending on the operating system ("NDIS5 packet driver" is used for Windows XP and Windows 2003 server both 32 bit and 64 bit, whereas the "NDIS6 packet driver" is used for Windows 2008 server and Windows 7 both 32 bit and 64 bit).
+CHARON-VAX/XX / CHARON-PDP11 network installation and configuration involves three steps.
+The first step installs the CHARON-VAX/CHARON-PDP11 specific NDIS6 packet driver.
 The second step is to obtain the NIC device name you want to use for networking (please refer to Network Control Center utility description in the section 4.3).
-The third step inserts the NIC device name in the CHARON-VAX/XX configuration file.
+The third step inserts the NIC device name in the CHARON-VAX/XX / CHARON-PDP11 configuration file.

 The CHARON installation tool performs the first step automatically.
-However, in case of any troubles concerning the NDIS5 Packet driver installation here is a description on how to install the driver manually.
+However, in case of any troubles concerning the NDIS6 Packet driver installation here is a description on how to install the driver manually.

-1. Installing the NDIS5/NDIS6 packet driver.
+1. Installing the NDIS6 packet driver.